Whiteman Air Force Base: B-2 era

-At the 1986 Reykjavik Summit between U.S. President Ronald Reagan and the new Soviet General Secretary Mikhail Gorbachev, the United States and the Soviet Union agreed to a drawdown of nuclear arms via two treaties: the INF Treaty and START I. This would lead to the eventual phase-out of the Minuteman II systems at Whiteman, and put the future of the base in question.
-On January 5, 1987, Ike Skelton, a Congressman representing Missouri's 4th district, announced that Whiteman AFB would be the home of the USAF's new Advanced Technology Bomber, which would eventually be called the B-2 Spirit.
+At the 1986 Reykjavik Summit between U.S. President Ronald Reagan and the new Soviet General Secretary Mikhail Gorbachev, the United States and the Soviet Union agreed to a drawdown of nuclear arms via two treaties: the INF Treaty and START I. This led to the eventual phase-out of the Minuteman II systems at Whiteman, and put the future of the base in question.
+On 5 January 1987, congressman Ike Skelton, representing Missouri's 4th district, announced that Whiteman would be the home of the USAF's new Advanced Technology Bomber, later named the B-2 Spirit.

-On November 30, 1988, SAC announced that the 509th Bomb Wing would divest its FB-111 and KC-135 aircraft, relocate from its then-home station of Pease AFB, New Hampshire which was being realigned as an Air National Guard base pursuant to BRAC, and become the nation's first operational B-2 bomber unit.
-On December 17, 1993, Whiteman AFB's first B-2 touched down on the installation's runway.
-21 B-2s would eventually be produced, 19 of which are still operational.
-All 19 are based at Whiteman AFB.
+On 30 November 1988, SAC announced that the 509th Bomb Wing would divest its FB-111 and KC-135 aircraft, relocate from its then-home station of Pease AFB, New Hampshire, which was being realigned as an Air National Guard base pursuant to BRAC, and become the nation's first operational B-2 bomber unit.
+On 17 December 1993, Whiteman's first B-2 touched down on the installation's runway.
+A total of 21 B-2s were produced, 19 of which are still operational, and all are based at Whiteman.

-On April 1, 1994, the 442nd Fighter Wing of the Air Force Reserve Command relocated to Whiteman AFB with their A-10 Thunderbolt II aircraft to become a tenant command at Whiteman AFB following the BRAC-directed closure of their former home station, Richards-Gebaur AFB, Missouri.
+On 1 April 1994, the 442nd Fighter Wing of the Air Force Reserve Command relocated to Whiteman with their A-10 Thunderbolt II aircraft to become a tenant command following the BRAC-directed closure of their former home station, Richards-Gebaur AFB, Missouri.

-On December 10, 2022, a B-2 suffered an in-flight malfunction and made an emergency landing, with an onboard fire being extinguished by base firefighting personnel; there were initially no other details released, and the Air Force has thus far declined to state what caused the accident.
+On 10 December 2022, a B-2 suffered an in-flight malfunction and made an emergency landing, with an onboard fire being extinguished by base firefighting personnel; there were initially no other details released, and the Air Force has thus far declined to state what caused the accident.
 The aircraft was subsequently declared a total loss as a consequence of the duration and costs of potential repairs, and was retired from service.
 The nineteen remaining B-2 aircraft were temporarily grounded and checked for safety defects.

-In June 2025, during the Iran–Israel war, seven stealth bombers from the airbase were sent to strike Iranian nuclear program sites.
-The bombers completed their mission, dropping GBU-57 Massive Ordnance Penetrator 'bunker-buster' bombs and successfully returned to the airbase, having travelled to Iran and back.
+In June 2025, during the Twelve-Day War, seven stealth bombers from the airbase were sent to strike Iranian nuclear program sites.
+The bombers completed their mission, dropping GBU-57 Massive Ordnance Penetrator 'bunker-buster' bombs and successfully returned to the airbase, having traveled to Iran and back.
 The operation was called "Operation Midnight Hammer" by the Americans.

+In December 2025, a Chinese national was arrested for taking photographs of B-2 aircraft as well as the base's perimeter fencing, later pleading guilty in federal court.
+In January 2026, Missouri Secretary of State Denny Hoskins commenced the process to shut down a business adjacent to the base, reported to be affiliated with Guo Wengui, a former Chinese intelligence agent.